 What will you do to re-connect with a family member or friend?

-Related Post: The Best Christmas Traditions for Couples to re-connect with your partner!
+Read The Best Christmas Traditions for Couples to re-connect with your partner!

 Day 9: Stay Off of Social Media & News Today